johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

   <img class="wide" src="/assets/images/diagrams/bool-derivation-tree-example-assoc.png"></img>
 </div>

 _e-false_ is all that's needed for the second tree to complete the evaluation to `false`.
-At this point it may seem odd to call any part of this a derivation "tree", but a more complex grammar could have multiple terms in a premise that resulting in a tree like structure.
+At this point it may seem odd to call any part of this a derivation "tree", but a more complex rule could have multiple terms in the premise resulting in a tree like structure.

 ## Evaluating a Solution